 I didn’t find much information about breastfeeding the older baby or toddler… What I did find was vague and theoretical… I wanted a plan!
 Unlike the 8-12 feedings in 24 hour period guideline for newborns, all I saw were general statements like “the baby and you will figure it out.”

 Here’s where I’m at now

 Extended breastfeeding: what I’ve learned along the way

-So, I stumbled through the weaning process, and will continue to, by talking to other moms, a lactation consultant and La Leche League members.
+I stumbled through the weaning process by talking to other moms, a lactation consultant, and La Leche League members.
 What I’ve learned along the way is trust yourself and trust your baby.
-The baby will lead the way.
+Your baby will lead the way.

 The weaning process certainly isn’t linear